dave111111111/CPU_AI_Telegram/README.md

 These instructions will help you set up and run the AI chatbot on your system.

+### Download Git

+Before you start, make sure you have Git installed on your system.
+If you don't have it, you can download Git from the official website: [Download Git](https://git-scm.com/downloads)🔧.

 ### Prerequisites

 Before you begin, make sure you have Python 3.x (suggested 3.10) installed on your system.
 You will also need to install the required Python packages.
 To install them, run the following command: `pip install -r requirements.txt`.